 For example, look at the below data table.

-Assume we need to hide column “E” then first we need to select the column to hide the column.
+Assume we need to hide column in excel “E” then first we need to select the column to hide the column.

 Now go to the Home tab and click on the “Format” option.